 - Constrained Optimization Methods

-The EVA or Economic Value Added is the performance metric that calculates the worth-creation of the organization while defining the return on capital.
+EVA, or Economic Value Added, is the performance metric that calculates the worth-creation of the organization while defining the return on capital.
 It is also defined as the net profit after the deduction of taxes and capital expenditure.

 If there are several projects assigned to a project manager, the project that has the highest Economic Value Added is picked.
 The EVA is always expressed in numerical terms and not as a percentage.

-The scoring model is an objective technique wherein the project selection committee lists relevant criteria, weighs them according to their importance and their priorities and then adds the weighted values.
+The scoring model in project management is an objective technique: the project selection committee lists relevant criteria, weighs them according to their importance and their priorities, then adds the weighted values.
 Once the scoring of these projects is completed, the project with the highest score is chosen.

-- The benefits that accrue after the payback period are not considered, meaning it focuses more on the liquidity while profitability is neglected.
+- Benefits accrued after the payback period are not considered; it focuses more on the liquidity while profitability is neglected.

 - Risks involved in individual projects are neglected.